JosephAntony/Lua-5.3-Portable-Batteries-Windows-10-32bit/README.md

 microlight 1.0-1
 penlight 1.3.2-2

 Unzip it anywhere and run test.bat.
-Your feedback is strongly appreciated.
+Your feedback is highly appreciated.